- Why study Chemical and Veterinary Science in Australia?

 - High-Ranking Universities

 According to QS and TIMES, there are currently seven universities in Australia that are ranked in the Top 100 in the world.
-Many of these universities provided courses in the field of Veterinary Science and are capable of offering students the best teaching resources and learning environments.
+Many of these universities provided courses in the field of Veterinary Science and can offer students the best teaching resources and learning environments.
 For example, the University of Sydney is ranked 16th in the world as one of the best Veterinary schools.

 Another advantage of studying Veterinary Science in Australia is that the qualification you gain may be recognised globally.
 For instance, the University of Queensland has been accredited not only by the Australasian Veterinary Boards Council (AVBC), but also by the Royal College of Veterinary Surgeons (RCVS) and the American Veterinary Medical Association (AVMA COE).

 For students who are stressed about submitting their applications to universities, there are usually 2-3 intakes offered every year, which gives students more flexibility when they are preparing for their university applications.
 This will allow students to submit their applications when they feel ready without having to worry about the time pressure of an application closing date.

 - Post-Study Work Visa

 After completing one or more eligible degrees with a minimum 2 years of study in Australia, students will be given the chance to apply for a Temporary Graduate Visa in the Post-study Work Stream.
 This visa allows students to gain work experience in Australia and to prepare themselves for their future migration options.

 What are the career outcomes after studying veterinary science in Australia?